tikv/website/content/deep-dive/key-value-engine/b-tree-vs-lsm.md

 ---
-title: B-Tree vs Log-Structured Merge-Tree
+title: B-Tree vs LSM-Tree
 mathjax: true
 weight: 1
 ---

 The [B-tree](https://en.wikipedia.org/wiki/B-tree) and the [Log-Structured Merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSM-tree) are the two most widely used data structures for data-intensive applications to organize and store data.
 However, each of them has its own advantages and disadvantages.
 This article aims to use quantitative approaches to compare these two data structures.

 ## Metrics

 In general, there are three critical metrics to measure the performance of a data structure: write amplification, read amplification, and space amplification.
 This section aims to describe these metrics.

 For hard disk drives (HDDs), the cost of disk seek is enormous, such that the performance of random read/write is worse than that of sequential read/write.
 This article assumes that flash-based storage is used so we can ignore the cost of disk seeks.

 ### Write Amplification

 _Write amplification_ is the ratio of the amount of data written to the storage device versus the amount of data written to the database.

 For example, if you are writing 10 MB to the database and you observe 30 MB disk write rate, your write amplification is 3.